Do You Pay Taxes On Workers’ Comp Checks?

 Do you pay taxes on checks that are paid for a settlement in Michigan?

-Disabled employees can trade benefits for a lump sum cash payment.
-Taking a settlement allows disabled employees freedom to do their own medical and vocational rehabilitation without interference.
-Settlements are generally calculated based upon future medical treatment needs and how long an employee will remain disabled.
-You don’t have to pay taxes on workers’ comp checks that are paid for a settlement in Michigan.
+Disabled employees can trade workers’ comp benefits for a lump sum cash payment.
+Taking a settlement allows a disabled employee the freedom to do medical and vocational rehabilitation on their own terms.
+You don’t have to pay income taxes on a workers’ comp settlement check in Michigan.

 Will I get a tax form from workman’s comp in Michigan?